Samkth123/KTH-md/IT Risk.md

 if benefit in something, ex relocation - what is then the costs of setting everything up?
 When breakeven?
 Do we have the cash at hand?

+BCP roles refer to the specific responsibilities assigned to individuals or teams involved in Business Continuity Planning (BCP).
+BCP is the process of creating systems of prevention and recovery to deal with potential threats to a company

+**The Software Development Life Cycle (SDLC) is a structured process for developing software applications.
+Here’s a breakdown of each phase you mentioned:**

+1. **Requirements Gathering & Analysis**:
+    - **Objective**: Identify what the software should achieve.
+    - **Activities**: Engaging stakeholders to collect requirements through interviews, surveys, and workshops.
+Analysing these requirements to understand their feasibility and prioritise them.
+2. **Design Phase**:
+    - **Objective**: Define how the software will be built.
+    - **Activities**: Creating detailed design documents that outline the architecture, interfaces, data structures, and components of the software.
+This phase may include creating prototypes or mockups.
+3. **Development**:
+    - **Objective**: Actual coding of the software.
+    - **Activities**: Developers write code based on the design specifications.
+This phase also involves version control and regular updates to ensure collaboration and integration among team members.
+4. **Testing**:
+    - **Objective**: Ensure the software functions correctly and meets requirements.
+    - **Activities**: Conducting various tests (unit, integration, system, acceptance) to identify and fix bugs or issues.
+Testing may also involve validating performance and security requirements.
+5. **Production**:
+    - **Objective**: Deploy the software for end-users.
+    - **Activities**: Releasing the software into a live environment.
+This phase includes monitoring for issues, providing support, and planning for future updates or maintenance.

 ---